Ralerus/ePortfolio-OpenUI5/Tutorial.md

 ## 10. Add Input field and button in the Second Step

-Only the content of our second step is still missing, so let's add there an input field with a placeholder for the user's name and a button to submit the input.
+Only the content of our second step is still missing, so let's add an input field with a placeholder for the user's name and a button to submit the input there.
 We set the button ```type``` to "Accept" so it's shown green.
 The "onSubmitName" method is not implemented yet, we will add this method later.

 in **webapp/view/App.view.xml**